 - the owner (where no-one lives in the property)

 Sometimes more than one person is responsible for paying the Council Tax, for example when 2 or more people live in the property and jointly own, rent or lease it.
 The only time this does not apply is when one resident is severely mentally impaired.

 Joint responsibility also applies to a husband, wife, civil partner or opposite sex partner of the person who has to pay the bill providing they all live in the same property.
 This applies even if they are not joint owners, leaseholders or tenants.

-We cannot get involved in any arrangements that people with joint responsibility have made between themselves for payment and, if necessary will take legal action against each one separately if the council tax is not paid.
+We can’t get involved in any arrangements that people with joint responsibility have made between themselves for payment and, if necessary will take legal action against each one separately if the Council Tax is not paid.
 This includes anyone who has paid, or been given full benefit for, the amount they consider to be their 'share' of the bill.

 If you are a landlord renting out a property, the responsibility for paying Council Tax depends on what sort of letting arrangement you have.

 If you rent the whole of your property to one person or family, or to joint tenants, your tenants are liable for the Council Tax and we will send the bill to them.